 After two years of development, we’re thrilled to share with you big news: today, we’re unveiling the Randori Attack Platform, the industry’s first automated attack platform.
 You can learn more on our product page or today’s press release.
-But here I’d like to focus on the why — why we’re building the world’s most authentic attack platform — and the journey that lies ahead.
+But here I’d like to focus on the why — why we’re building the world’s most authentic attack platform — and bringing the red team experience to the mass market.

 In July 2012, Bit9, now VMware Carbon Black, was breached by a nation-state attacker targeting multiple customers.
 Anyone who has lived through a breach will share with you — it’s miserable.
 During the response process, we found a number of process and technology failures that led to the breach.
 Prevention controls weren’t deployed in the right spots and we didn’t know all of our internet-facing systems.
 While hindsight provides clarity, it is easy to miss these issues in practice.